top of page

 Federal Update: Key Changes and Implications for Higher Education

-2025 saw tremendous, unprecedented shocks to higher education—political attacks against individual institutions, the use of recessions of federal funds as a political weapon, and dramatic changes to federal aid programs that will limit graduate education and advance workforce education, to name only a few.
+2025 saw tremendous, unprecedented shocks to higher education— political attacks against individual institutions, the use of recissions of federal funds as a political weapon, and dramatic changes to federal aid programs that will limit graduate education and advance workforce education, to name only a few.
 The political pressure also created fissures among and within higher education groups.
-This moderated discussion with two esteemed leaders in higher education will delve into this quagmire and share how colleges and universities can move forward in 2026.
+This discussion with two esteemed leaders in higher education will delve into this quagmire and share how colleges and universities can move forward in 2026.

 Featured Speakers: